rtaibah/jekyll-blog/_posts/blog/2008-09-21-why-dont-you-throw-your-cube-in-an-aquarium.md

+---

-title: Why Dont You Throw Your Cube into an Aquarium?
+title: "Why Dont You Throw Your Cube into an Aquarium?"
 author: rami
+layout: linuxologist
-permalink: /2008/09/why-dont-you-throw-your-cube-in-an-aquarium/
+permalink: /2008/09/21/why-dont-you-throw-your-cube-in-an-aquarium
-tags: Eye Candy, Apps, Compiz, Linux
+categories: [Blog]
+tags: [eye candy, apps, compiz, linux]
+summary: "[Sausagenmuff](http://www.youtube.com/user/sausagenmuff) has created a jaw-dropping Linux desktop featuring a cube, saltwater and fish.
+Now all of us have seen cool Compiz screenshots/screencasts, but this one takes the cake.
+He even called his desktop 'Atlantis', how fitting.
+Sausagenmuff describes how made this Desktop with 7 simple steps:"

+---

 [Sausagenmuff](http://www.youtube.com/user/sausagenmuff) has created a jaw-dropping Linux desktop featuring a cube, saltwater and fish.
 Now all of us have seen cool Compiz screenshots/screencasts, but this one takes the cake.
 He even called his desktop "Atlantis", how fitting.
 Sausagenmuff describes how made this Desktop with 7 simple steps: